Ancheer 27.5-inch Blue Spark Electric Bike Review

 Our Analysis and Test Results

-The Blue Spark is one of many affordable electric bike models made by Ancheer.
+The Blue Spark is one of many affordable Class 2 electric bike models made by Ancheer.
 This model has a mountain bike style and rolls on 27.5-inch wheels.
 It has a 350W brushless rear hub motor and a 374Wh battery that combined to give it the longest distance range and make it one of the most powerful models we tested.
-Add to that a great user interface and good all-around handling, and it was easy to give this bike a Top Pick Award.
+Add to that a great user interface and good all-around handling, and it quickly became a tester favorite.

 In our testing, we found the Blue Spark to have comfortable and predictable handling in virtually all situations.
 Whether cornering at high or low speeds or cruising downhill at top speed, it felt calm and composed and responded well to rider input.
 This bike's larger wheels, tires, and suspension fork also help to dampen the ride and take the edge off impacts.